goeb/smit/issue_tracking.md

 - an agile property model that can be updated online when necessary

 ## Countless properties
-Some organizations' issue trackers have a great number of properties because they want to deal with all possible cases.
-But this has the following disadvantages:
+Some organizations' issue trackers have a great number of properties in their model because they want to deal with all possible cases.
+Some properties are not needed now, but they have been added to the model just in case they may be used in the future.

-- issues are encumbered with many properties, and that slows down the reading of the issues
+But this has the following disadvantages: issues are encumbered with many properties, and that slows down the reading of the issues, and also the creation of a new issue as the author spends some time to wonder how to fulfill all these properties.
-- some properties have been put there in case they are used in the future, but they are never used

-Smit tackles this pitfall as follows: it is really easy to add or modify properties at any time, and therefore there is no point in adding properties for future use.
+With Smit it is easy to modify the issue model: add, modify or delete properties at any time, online.
+Therefore there is no point in adding properties for future use.

 Note that modifying a property in Smit does not threaten the integrity of existing issues.